Unveiling Light-Quark Yukawa Flavor Structure via Dihadron Fragmentation at Lepton Colliders

-\emph{Conclusion.---} In this Letter, we demonstrated that transverse spin dependent observables in dihadron fragmentation provide a previously unexplored avenue for probing the light-quark Yukawa couplings.
+\emph{Conclusion---} In this Letter, we demonstrated that transverse spin dependent observables in dihadron fragmentation provide a previously unexplored avenue for probing the light-quark Yukawa couplings.
 The relevant azimuthal modulations arise from transverse spin effects of light quarks induced by Yukawa interactions through the interference between the Higgs induced signal and the SM background in the process $e^-e^+\to q\bar{q}Z$, followed by quark fragmentation into hadrons.
 These angular structures depend linearly on the Yukawa couplings $y_q$ and $\tilde{y}_q$, offering a sensitivity pattern fundamentally different from rate-based approaches, which scale as $y_q^2$.
 By exploiting identified single hadrons from the recoiling quark as flavor tags, we showed that the associated channels $\pi^\pm,K^\pm$, and $p/\bar{p}$ provide complementary information that cleanly separates the up- and down-quark contributions.
-Their combination yields stringent constraints on the flavor structure of the Higgs Yukawa sector, reaching the $\mathcal{O}(10^{-4})$ level for the light-quark couplings.
+Their combination yields stringent constraints on the flavor structure of the Higgs Yukawa sector, reaching the $\mathcal{O}(10^{-4}\sim 10^{-3})$ level for the light-quark couplings.
+In contrast to the quark Boer-Mulders fracture function approach proposed in Ref.~\cite{Michel:2025afc}, our method does not rely on forward hadron identification in $pp$ collisions, thereby avoiding the associated challenges from pileup and limited detector acceptance at the LHC~\cite{LHCb:2012lfk,Soyez:2018opl,LHCb:2018roe}.
 These findings demonstrate that spin-dependent fragmentation offers a viable and powerful method for resolving light-quark Yukawa interactions beyond the reach of conventional probes, opening new directions for precision test of the flavor structures of the SM and for exploring potential new physics.

 We thank C.-P. Yuan for the helpful discussion.
-This work is partly supported by the National Natural Science Foundation of China under Grant Nos.~12547174, ~12422506, ~12342502, ~12235001 and CAS under Grant No.~E429A6M1, and is partly supported by Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China.
+This work is partly supported by the National Natural Science Foundation of China under Grants No.~12547174, No.~12422506, No.~12342502, and No.~12235001 and CAS under Grant No.~E429A6M1, and is partly supported by Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China-JYB2025XDXM204.
 The authors gratefully acknowledge the valuable discussions and insights provided by the members of the Collaboration on Precision Tests and New Physics (CPTNP).